 It helps find a good balance between your investments and gains.

 7. Create a Landing Page to Sell It

 Once all the above is ready, you’ll need a sales page for your online course.
 It’s a landing page you’ll use for its marketing campaign, for people to visit before deciding to sign up and buy it.
 If you can’t create pages with your course platform, look for a standalone landing page builder.

 Follow the best landing page design, copywriting, and SEO practices to get more people to know about your online course and persuade them to join.

 Ready to Start?

-After reading these online education statistics, you’ve strengthened your resolve to get started with online courses for your business, haven’t you?
+After reading these online education statistics, you’re eager to get started with online courses for your business, aren’t you?